 Unsure of what was going on, they looked at each other, then answered, "Okay, just sit tight for a while."

 So Davey just sat in the locker room area while the scheduled show went on.
-He was an outsider who was not smartened up to the business but was rubbing shoulders with the likes of Dick The Bruiser, Harley Race, and many others.
+He was an outsider who was not smartened up to the business but was rubbing shoulders with Dick The Bruiser, Harley Race, and many others.

 After the show, Bob Geigel took him to a hotel where all the wrestlers were staying.
 The next morning, he bought Davey breakfast and told him to be in Sedalia, Missouri, on Tuesday at 6 PM so that he could start.